pipedown/node-noise/README.md

 To perform grouping and/or aggregate, each field returned will need either a grouping or a aggregate function.
 It's an error it on some returned fields but not others.

-Groupings are are sorted first on the leftmost `group(...)` function, then on the next leftmost, etc.
+Groupings are are ordered first on the leftmost `group(...)` function, then on the next leftmost, etc.

 You do not need to use `group(...)` to perform aggregates.
 If you have no `group(...)` defined, then all rows are aggregated into a single row.